oligriffiths/broccolijs-tutorial/README.md

 "Ambitious applications"?
-That sounds scary, I just wanna make a simple JS app, with ES6 transpilation, SCSS pre-processing, asset concatenation, live reload, uglification, vendor npm module inclusion, developement server, and, oh, wait, perhaps it's ambitious.
+That sounds scary, I just wanna make a simple JS app, with ES6 transpilation, SCSS pre-processing, asset concatenation, live reload, uglification, vendor npm module inclusion, development server, and, oh, wait, perhaps it's ambitious.

 Oh, yeah, and I want all that to be fast.